Longwood University Admission Requirements

 ACT Scores needed to get accepted

 What are the ACT requirements for prospective students to get into Longwood University?

 Admission data indicates that Longwood University regularly accepts students with ACT's of 18 and above.
 Successful applicants typically send ACT scores in the top 62 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 16 in some instances.
 Prospective students submitting an ACT composite of 20 or higher should be in the upper half of applicants - and students with a 23 and above have very competitive chances.
+The school ranks #30 in Virginia for highest average ACT composite score.
 26 percent of applicants submit ACT scores to Longwood University.